-Since the explosive growth of web-based applications, every developer could stand to benefit from understanding how the Internet works.
-In this article, accompanied with an introductory series of short videos about the Internet from code.org, you will learn the basics of the Internet and how it works.
-After going through this article, you will be able to answer the below questions:
+Since the explosive growth of web-based applications, every developer stands to benefit from understanding how the Internet works.
+Through this article and its accompanying introductory series of short videos about the Internet from code.org, you will learn the basics of the Internet and how it works.
+After going through this article, you will be able to answer the following questions:

 The Internet is a global network of computers connected to each other which communicate through a standardized set of protocols.